MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 1. In the Azure AI Foundry portal, in your project, in the navigation pane on the left, under **My assets**, select the **Models + endpoints** page.
 1. Create a new deployment of the **text-embedding-ada-002** model with the following settings by selecting **Customize** in the Deploy model wizard:

-    - **Deployment name**: `text-embedding-ada-002`
+    - **Deployment name**: *A valid name for your model deployment*
-    - **Deployment type**: Standard
+    - **Deployment type**: Global Standard
     - **Model version**: *Select the default version*
-    - **AI resource**: *Select the resource created previously*
+    - **Connected AI resource**: *Select the resource created previously*
-    - **Tokens per Minute Rate Limit (thousands)**: 5K
+    - **Tokens per Minute Rate Limit (thousands)**: 50K *(or the maximum available in your subscription if less than 50K)*
     - **Content filter**: DefaultV2
-    - **Enable dynamic quota**: Disabled

     > **Note**: If your current AI resource location doesn't have quota available for the model you want to deploy, you will be asked to choose a different location where a new AI resource will be created and connected to your project.

-1. Repeat the previous steps to deploy a **gpt-4** model with the deployment name `gpt-4` using a **standard** deployment of the default version with a TPM rate limit of 5K.
+1. Return to the **Models + endpoints** page and repeat the previous steps to deploy a **gpt-4o** model using a **Global Standard** deployment of the most recent version with a TPM rate limit of **50K** (or the maximum available in your subscription if less than 50K).

     > **Note**: Reducing the Tokens Per Minute (TPM) helps avoid over-using the quota available in the subscription you are using.
-5,000 TPM is sufficient for the data used in this exercise.
+50,000 TPM is sufficient for the data used in this exercise.

 ## Add data to your project

-The data for your copilot consists of a set of travel brochures in PDF format from the fictitious travel agency *Margie's Travel*.
+The data for your app consists of a set of travel brochures in PDF format from the fictitious travel agency *Margie's Travel*.
 Let's add them to the project.

 1. In a new browser tab, download the [zipped archive of brochures](https://github.com/MicrosoftLearning/mslearn-ai-studio/raw/main/data/brochures.zip) from `https://github.com/MicrosoftLearning/mslearn-ai-studio/raw/main/data/brochures.zip` and extract it to a folder named **brochures** on your local file system.
 1. In Azure AI Foundry portal, in your project, in the navigation pane on the left, under **My assets**, select the **Data + indexes** page.